 On a cloudy day in the summer, I went to an Xpeng experience store in a large shopping mall in central Beijing.
 The store had 5 cars on display: the new Xpeng Mona M03, the Xpeng G9, the Xpeng G6, the Xpeng P7, and the gigantic Xpeng X9 MPV.

-The store was located at the corner of a larger automotive area, surrounded by shops and restaurants.
-The Xpeng store was only large enough for two cars so the others were parked outside.
-Inside the store were green chairs with small tables, a small desk at the front, and a screen on the wall that was completely ignored by everyone.
-They had about 7 staff and the store was busy, I had to go back a couple of times to get proper pictures without folks in the way.
+It was located at the corner of a larger automotive area, surrounded by shops and restaurants.
+The space only fit two cars, so the others were parked outside.
+Inside, green chairs with small tables surrounded a small front desk, and a wall-mounted screen sat completely ignored by everyone.
+They had about 7 staff, and the store was busy.
+I had to go back a couple of times to get proper pictures without folks in the way.

 The Xpeng Mona M03

 The main reason for my visit was the brand-new Xpeng Mona M03.
-It had just been launched on the Chinese EV market and I hadn’t seen any on the road yet.
+Xpeng had just launched it on the Chinese EV market, and I hadn’t seen any on the road yet.
 On the left side are people waiting in front of a restaurant.

-Interestingly, the Mona name is nowhere to be found on the vehicle, and it hasn’t been translated into a Chinese name.
-However, it is used in advertising with MONA in all caps.
+Interestingly, the Mona name appears nowhere on the vehicle, and it hasn’t been translated into Chinese.
+However, Xpeng uses the MONA name — in all caps — in advertising.

 The Mona M03 is a mid-sized liftback sedan.
 Size: 4780/1896/1445, 2815.
-It was very well made and it looked near from every side.
+The manufacturer made it very well, and it looked nearly perfect from every side.
 The doors were heavy and closed with a reassuring sound.
-The design is really nice, with an aerodynamic body and wild light units.
-The drag coefficient is just 0.194 Cd.
-The liftback door has an integrated spoiler.
-It has frameless doors, pop-out door handles, and 18-inch aero wheels.
+This design is really nice, with an aerodynamic body and wild light units.
+Its drag coefficient is just 0.194 Cd.
+It has a sporty dick tail spoiler integrated in the liftback.
+There are frameless doors, pop-out door handles, and 18-inch aero wheels.

 The interior is maximal minimalist, with a large-diameter two-spoke steering wheel and a 15.6-inch touch screen.
 It doesn’t have a driver’s display or a HUD.
 The L2 ADAS is called XNGP, developed in-house by Xpeng.
 The system offers a lot of sensors for the segment, with two millimeter-wave radars + twelve ultrasonic radars + seven cameras.

 The steering wheel has two Tesla-style scroll wheels.
-The air vents are neatly integrated with the dashboard’s design.
-The center tunnel is notably narrow with just one wireless charger.
+Xpeng integrated the air vents neatly into the dashboard’s design.
+The center tunnel is notably narrow, with just one wireless charger.
 The infotainment system runs on XOS 5.1.0, Xpeng’s self-developed operating system, powered by a Qualcomm Snapdragon 8155 chip.

 A long wheelbase and a flat floor make for a lot of space inside.
 The car on display was painted in Star Que Gray with a Morning Fog Gray interior.